Christian democracy: Political thought

-Academics have noted a few ideas key to Christian democracy, including personalism, solidarity (or some variant of social capitalism), popularism (or some variant of its catch-all nature), and notions of "Pluralism" (which in a vertical sense denotes subsidiarity, and in a horizontal sense denotes sphere sovereignty) and stewardship.
+Academics have noted a few ideas key to Christian democracy, including personalism, solidarity (or some variant of social capitalism), popularism (or some variant of its catch-all nature), notions of "pluralism" (which in a vertical sense relates to subsidiarity, and in a horizontal sense denotes sphere sovereignty) and stewardship.

 Personalism

 Personalism is a political doctrine generally linked to Emmanuel Mounier.
 It focuses on the person, their intellect, responsibilities, and value.
 It stresses that humans are free beings with dignity and political rights, but these rights must be used for the common good.
 It also stresses that true human freedom is used in line with God's will.
 It is against the individualist and collectivist notions of humanity.
 It also stresses that people become full when they are members of their communities.
-In practical policy, it leads to a few conclusions;
+In practical policy, it leads to a few conclusions: